ace314/RB_2-qubit/README.md

 "C_2 decompose.py" is a simple python file to decompose two qubit clifford gates by generators given in arXiv:1805.05027v3 (Hereafter refered to as "original paper".

-Now the output in "C_2 decompose.py" is temporarily an array, which contains number of C_2 gates made up by 0,1,2....l primitive gates, corresponding to the "Extended Data Table I" in the original paper.
-One can change the variable "l" in line 169 (l=1 by default).
+Now the output in "C_2 decompose.py" is temporarily an array, which contains number of C_2 gates made up by 0,1,2....l (lowercase "L") primitive gates, corresponding to the "Extended Data Table I" in the original paper.
+One can change the variable "l" (lowercase "L") in line 169 (l=1 by default).

 To extract the information about C_2 gates in terms of the generators, the output form should be modified as ones need.